klokane/loxy/README.md

 ### Implicit constructor

-Will just copy received table to object.
-If there are setters for attribute, implicit constructor invoke them.
+Copy members of table to object.
+If there is setter for attribute, implicit constructor invoke them.
 You can avoid __setter invocation in constructor call__ by second parameter `false` to constructor

     C = object({